-(6)Expenditures by administrative affair: A type of government expenditures, which, together with those categories by agency, by operation plan, by function, by usage and by the nature of economy, are classification headings mandated by the Budget Act.
+(7)Expenditures by administrative category: A type of government expenditures, which, together with those categories by agency, by operation plan, by function, by usage and by the nature of economy, are classification headings mandated by the Budget Law.
 The central government's expenditures in support of its administration and exercise of sovereignty are classified under 35 major categories.
-While it is necessary that detailed classifications be done in support of administrative sorting, reviewing, monitoring and assessing, this may create confusion in general statistical observation.
-Hence the thirty-five categories have been regrouped into nine categories of expenditures.
+While it is necessary that detailed classifications be done in support of administrative sorting, reviewing, monitoring and assessing, yet this may create confusion in general statistical observation.
+Hence the thirty-five categories have been regrouped into nine categories of expenditures: expenditures for general administration, expenditures for national defense, expenditures for education, science and culture, expenditures for economic development, expenditures for social welfare, expenditures for community development and environmental protection, expenditures for pension and survivors benefits, debt service expenditures, general subsidies and other expenditures (or miscellaneous expenditures).
 A comparison of the categories and budgetary headings is shown as follows: